For Seniors and Those Who Love and Care for Them: Trusted Information and Preparation

 The CDC offers a Care Plan form that facilitates this process.

 "Social distancing" has made many of us, not only seniors, feel isolated and anxious.
 A better term could be "physical" distancing since you can still be "social" via phone or video calls, texts, emails, and/or regular mail.
 So make it a point to catch up with friends and family in a way that does not require you to be closer than 6 feet from them.
+While the weather is still warm, you can socialize outdoors but remember to wear a mask if you can not maintain a 6 feet distance.

 Some fun activities on our Activities page may help create a new routine from the usual activities you are missing.
 Here are some resources available to you if you need help coping: